Tim Waterstone

-Sir Tim Waterstone (born 30 May 1939) is a British businessman and author.
-He is the founder of Waterstones, the United Kingdom-based bookselling retail chain, the largest in Europe.
+Sir Timothy John Stuart Waterstone (born 30 May 1939) is a British bookseller, businessman and author.
+He is the founder of Waterstones, the United Kingdom-based bookseller retail chain, the largest in Europe.

 Early life

-Tim Waterstone was born on 30 May 1939 in Glasgow, Scotland.
-His father worked for a Glasgow tea company for over fifty years.
-He grew up in "a rather cramped, 1930s detached house ...
+Timothy John Stuart Waterstone was born on 30 May 1939 in Glasgow, Scotland.
+He is the son of Malcolm Stuart Waterstone, MBE (died 1977), and Sylvia Catherine (died 1967), daughter of George Curnock Sawday of Beechfield, The Common, Weybridge, Surrey, a dentist and "well-known amateur rosarian".
+Malcolm Waterstone had previously worked in Calcutta in his fifty-year career with P. R. Buchanan & Co., a Glasgow tea company operating in India, of which he became a partner.
+He was appointed MBE in 1942, whilst serving as a Captain (temporary Major) in the Royal Army Service Corps.
+Waterstone grew up in "a rather cramped, 1930s detached house ...
 Ugly, unpretentious, nice big garden, fields at the end of it" in Crowborough, East Sussex, England.
 He was educated at Tonbridge School and St Catharine's College, Cambridge, where he read English.